AckerlyXu/heima/articles/app-service-web/app-service-web-get-started-nodejs.md

 ## Run the app locally

-Run the application locally by opening a terminal window and using the `npm start` script to launch the built in Node.js http server.
+Run the application locally by opening a terminal window and using the `npm start` script to launch the built in Node.js HTTP server.

 ```bash
 npm start